OpenDSA/OpenDSA/RST/en/PL/FP9.rst

 In such cases, we would like to have better control over the flow of execution of our programs.
-For example, we would like to return immediately as soon as a zero is detected, as in *product2*, but, as in *product1*, we do *not* want to perform any expensive computations until we know for sure that no zeros are present in the input list.
+For example, we would like to return immediately as soon as a zero is detected, as in TCO'ed *product2*, but, as in *product1*, we do *not* want to perform any expensive computations until we know for sure that no zeros are present in the input list.